1967 Six Hour Le Mans

 The 1967 Six Hour Le Mans was an endurance motor race for Sports Cars and Touring Cars.
 The event, which attracted 38 starters, was staged at the Caversham Airfield circuit in Western Australia on 5 June 1967.
+It was the thirteenth Six Hour Le Mans race.

+The race was won by Jeff Dunkerton and Doug Mould driving a Morris Cooper S.

 Results

 Note : The above listing is incomplete.